 - MOSAIC, a migrant and refugee settlement service based in Vancouver, is the Operation #NotForgotten coordinator.

-- Refugee Council of Australia (RCOA) is promoting and coordinating tax-deductible donations from Australians and advocating with governments to address logistical issues which arise.
+- The Refugee Council of Australia is promoting and coordinating tax-deductible donations from Australians and advocating with governments to address any logistical issues to facilitate resettlement.

-- Ads-Up Refugee Network Canada is assisting MOSAIC with the recruitment and support of volunteers in Canada to provide settlement support and running fundraising campaigns in Australia for particular refugee families, directing donations through RCOA.
+- Ads Up Canada Refugee Network is assisting MOSAIC with the recruitment and support of volunteers in Canada to provide settlement support and to run fundraising campaigns in Australia for refugee families, directing donations through the Refugee Council of Australia.

 What is involved in sponsorship

-Under Canada’s Private Sponsorship of Refugees program, the Sponsorship Agreement Holder must have the following before an application can be lodged:
+Under Canada’s Private Sponsorship of Refugees program, the Sponsorship Agreement Holder must have fulfilled the following prerequisites before an application can be lodged:

-- The designated level of funds required for income support for the refugee in the first year after arrival in Canada – around AUD18,000 for a single person or around AUD30,000 for a family of four.
+- The designated level of funds required for income support for a refugee in the first year after arrival in Canada is around AUD21,500 or around AUD36,500 for a family of five.

-- A team of volunteers ready to welcome and support in the city of settlement for the first 12 months in Canada.
+- Sponsorship Agreement Holders must have a team of volunteers ready to welcome and support the refugee in the city of settlement for the first 12 months in Canada.

-Donations over $5,000 can be made direct into our bank account.
+Donations over $5,000 can be deposited directly into our bank account.
 Please email firstname.lastname@example.org so we can identify your payment.
 Account name: Refugee Council of Australia.
 BSB: 062 033.
 Account number: 1043 2319